RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

 *********************************************************************************
   1) If low spatial resolution regrid nbp and landCoverFrac into 0.5x0.5 deg.

   2) for each model and gridcell, we compute the ratio between observed and TRENDY-v11 S2 (from landCoverFrac) forest cover.
+Somes models did not provide S2 landCoverFrac but did it for S3.
+In this case we used the first year of S3 ladCoverFrac.

   3) multiply simulated nbp by this ratio, land area and number of seconds in the year ==> from kg/m2/s to kg/gridcell/yr